nelth-fr/Train-passenger/README.md

 ## Purpose

-Practical exercise for working with Integration tests and design pattern.
+Practical exercise to working with Integration tests on Event-sourcing architecture.

 ## Technical stuff